apache/spark-website/contributing.md

 you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.**

+<h3>Cloning the Apache Spark source code</h3>

+If you are interested in working with the newest under-development code or contributing to Apache Spark development, you can check out the master branch from Git:

+    # Master development branch
+    git clone git://github.com/apache/spark.git

+Once you've downloaded Spark, you can find instructions for installing and building it on the <a href="{{site.baseurl}}/documentation.html">documentation page</a>.

 <h3>JIRA</h3>

 Generally, Spark uses JIRA to track logical issues, including bugs and improvements, and uses